Compare Cheap Travel Insurance

 Mid-market Free Spirit travel insurance prices are certainly competitive for many pre-existing conditions.
 When compared to Fit2Travel and GoodToGo—two other medical-specialist travel insurers—Free Spirit's prices were near average for most medical conditions.
 Generally speaking, Free Spirit is more expensive than Fit2Travel but cheaper than Goodtogoinsurance.com.

 Of the conditions and geographies we studied, Free Spirit really stood out for good deals for those who've had a heart attack and have a stent in place and are travelling worldwide including America.
 In fact, our sample 65-year-old traveller with pre-existing conditions of aneurysm and stent would pay £531 to cover a 2-week trip to the US—25% less than the Fit2Travel quote and a whopping 40% less than GoodToGo.
+But as always, prices can vary a lot by person and even day so be sure to check your own quotes to see how they compare.

 |Health Condition||Geographic Area||Fit2Travel||Free Spirit||Goodtogoinsurance.com|